Best Income Protection Insurance For Contractors In 2024

 Additional Cover Features

-There are other standard features and optional features of income insurance cover that you should be aware of ahead of taking out a UK policy.
+You should be aware of other standard features and optional features of income insurance cover before taking out a UK policy.

 Death benefit